-PW = Present worth value of rehabilitation and maintenance activities, \$ Cost of Maintenance and Rehabilitation Activity k in year n, \$

-- i = Discount rate ($\frac{1}{100}$).
-The basic model will incorporate 0.06 discount rate. - n = Number of years.
+- PW = Present worth value of rehabilitation and maintenance activities, \$ - i = Discount rate ($\frac{100}{100}$).
+The basic model incorporates a discount rate of 0.06. - n = Number of years.
 For PW, n is number of years between the base year and a future year.
 For EUAC, n is the number of years for which EUAC is calculated.
-For EUAC calculation, the basic model will use n equal to 60 years - k = Number of rehabilitation and maintenance activities during the analysis period.
+For EUAC calculation, the computational model uses n equal to 60 years - k = Number of rehabilitation and maintenance activities during the analysis period.